-I am also involved in the Audacious Goals Initiative at Rochester which focuses on deploying AO technology to accelerate cell based vision restoration therapies.
 In collaboration with David Gamm at the University of Wisconsin we have been tracking the survival and distribution of fluorescently tagged photoreceptor precursor transplants in the living eye.

 By performing calcium imaging while also using the AO system to present high resolution, precisely stabilized visual stimuli, we have been able to map the location of hundreds of retinal ganglion cell (RGC) receptive fields at the fovea.
 The spatial arrangement of the cone photoreceptors is well preserved in the spatial arrangement of RGCs, despite the dramatic developmental changes which generate the specialized foveal structure.
 This orderly mapping is of relevance to vision restoration therapies that aim to directly stimulate the retinal ganglion cells themselves.
 We are also beginning to classify the retinal ganglion cell types found in the fovea using coloured stimuli.

 I have a longstanding interest in the physiological optics of the fovea.
 Extended photoreceptor axons ‘Henle Fibres’ radiate from the foveal cones to their displaced bipolar cells and interact with macular pigment molecules to produce a radially symmetric polarizing filter which mediates the human perception of the polarization state of light.
 This visual effect is known as ‘Haidinger’s brushes’.
-I’ve previously explored the threshold and rotational dynamics of the phenomenon using psychophysical testing and am interested in the optical interactions in which gives rise to it.
+I’ve previously explored the threshold and rotational dynamics of the phenomenon using psychophysical testing and am interested in the optical interactions which give rise to it.
 I often use Haidinger’s brushes in outreach activities – almost everyone can discern the polarization state of light with the naked eye!

 As a PhD student at the Cavendish laboratory at Cambridge University I explored potential applications of Variable Pressure or 'Environmental' Scanning Electron Microscopy as a method for imaging dynamic biological processes.
 I did this work under the supervison of Prof. Dame Athene Donald FRS in the Biological and Soft Systems Sector of the Physics Department.
 In 2011 I was commissioned by the BBC to produce high definition images of the closure of stomatal pores using the new techniques developed during my PhD, for the BBC 2 documentary 'How to Grow a Planet'.
 If you are interested in learning more about VP ESEM I recommend taking a look at 'Principles and Practice of Variable Pressure: Environmental Scanning Electron Microscopy(VP-ESEM) by Dr Debbie Stokes.